rapid7/metasploit-framework/docs/metasploit-framework.wiki/Metasploit-Guide-MSSQL.md

 [*] Auxiliary module execution completed
 ```

-Which you can interact with using `sessions -i <session id>` or `sessions -1` to interact with the most recently opened session.
+Which you can interact with using `sessions -i <session id>` or `sessions -i -1` to interact with the most recently opened session.

 ```msf
 msf6 auxiliary(scanner/mssql/mssql_login) > sessions